ksanu1998/starter-academic/content/authors/admin/_index.md

     url: https://www.cs.usc.edu

 # Short bio (displayed in user profile at end of posts)
+# bio: I am a second year master's student in Computer Science at the University of Southern California.
+My research interests are chiefly Statistical Machine Learning, Edge-GPU Performance Characterization, Deep Learning Theory, Stochastic Optimization, Federated Learning, and Embedded Computing.
 bio: I am a second year master's student in Computer Science at the University of Southern California.
-My research interests are chiefly Statistical Machine Learning, Edge-GPU Performance Characterization, Deep Learning Theory, Stochastic Optimization, Federated Learning, and Embedded Computing.
+MLOps, Edge-GPU Performance Characterization, Statistical Machine Learning, Deep Learning Theory, and Federated Learning are of interest to me.

 # Interests to show in About widget
 # interests: